 • Further support and embed new ways of working as part of the divisional leadership structure, the majority of which is now in place across all service facing Directorates within the Trust.
-This structure is designed to designed to support person centeredness by shifting responsibility and autonomy for decision making and improvement closer to the point of care through teams of senior health professionals and managers at Divisional level.
-Specific OD activities will include, for example, ongoing discussions with divisional leadership teams about leadership roles and responsibilities, and alignment of divisional activities with the Trust's revised performance and accountability framework, and the Divisional and Corporate Plans.
+This structure is designed to designed to support person centeredness by shifting responsibility and autonomy for decision making and improvement closer to the point of care through teams of senior health professionals and managers at Divisional leadership teams about leadership roles and responsibilities, and alignment of divisional activities with the Trust's revised performance and accountability framework, and the Divisional and Corporate Plans.